Feeder (band): All Bright Electric and Tallulah (2016–2021)

-Torpedo and untitled twelfth studio album (2022–present)
+Torpedo (2022–2023)

 After the success of Tallulah Nicholas and Hirose immediately began work on a follow up album.
-The two wrote and recorded an album's worth of material across late 2019 and early 2020, with the album being largely completely outside of final audio mixing.
+The two wrote and recorded an album's worth of material across late 2019 and early 2020, with the album being largely complete outside of final audio mixing.
 However, progress halted with the onset of the COVID-19 pandemic in early 2020.
 Frustrated, Nicholas and Hirose turned to writing further material instead.
 Early sessions written during the COVID lockdown were slow, with Nicholas suffering with a case of writer's block.
 Eventually, his pent up frustration with both the state of the world, and his writer's block, lead to an outpouring of content, enough for two album's worth of material.
 The material was separated into two batches; the material written second - during the COVID lockdown - was put together to make up the Torpedo album, while the earlier, pre-COVID material, was put together for a later 2023 release on a yet-to-be-titled twelfth album.
 Torpedo, has subsequently been released as of 18 March 2022.
+The album would later chart at No.5 on the album charts, giving the band for the first time in their career consecutive Top 5 albums.

+At the start of 2023, Feeder played at Littlecote House in Wiltshire.
+This would ultimately turn out to be live keyboard player Dean Deavall's last ever gig with the band; he has not appeared at any shows since.

+Black/Red (2023-present)

+In October 2023, the band announced a new album, and released two singles on the same day, "Playing With Fire" and "Elf".
+Black/Red was released on 5 April 2024.
+It the band's first double album, completing a trilogy begun with Torpedo.
+Nicholas explained of the album: "I really wanted the album to be split in two parts for the listener, CD1 and CD2, black and red rather than be one long player, almost like a musical production with an interval."